lgraubner/contao-link-tel/README.md

 ## Usage

-This inserttag accepts any telephone number with any format.
+This inserttag accepts telephone numbers in any format.
 The raw input string will be used as label.

 **Note**: Currently any leading zero will be converted to the german country code.
 For any other codes use it directly in the input string.